Looking for your new favorite versatile sauce? Skip the usuals and go for this sweet and savory blueberry sauce!

 - Freezing: For longer-term storage, freezing is a great option.
 Blueberry sauce can be frozen for several months.
 To freeze, ensure the container is freezer-safe and leave some headspace to account for expansion during freezing.
 Place the container in the freezer, and it will stay good for 4-6 months.

-Thawing and using the sauce:
+Thawing and Using the Sauce:

 - Refrigerator thawing: If you froze the blueberry sauce, transfer it from the freezer to the refrigerator and allow it to thaw slowly overnight.
 Once thawed, use it within a few days.